ademoverflow/python-template/README.md

 ## Development

+For local development, you need to install your dependencies locally with `poetry`.

+Just run `poetry install` and it will create a virtualenv located in your project directory, in `.venv` folder.

+To activate your environment, just use `poetry shell`, and then your app can be run with `python -m app`.

+If you want to directly launch your app without activating your virtualenv manually, you can use `poetry run python -m app`.

+And, TADA :tada: !
 Just code your app like you normally would.

 ## Template usage